 This is all the non-negotiable hard-to-cut-back stuff added to the budget.
 Savings can obviously be amended but if you set a realistic savings goals to begin with, you shouldn’t need to change that.

-This pot might have flexibility if you can choose between public transp
+This pot might have flexibility if you can choose between public transport and your own car.

 To the extent that you make lots of non-work or childcare-related trips, this is flexible.